MUTOR-2/ScienceOfMusic/_units/05/index.md

 ## Music Analysis

 With the help of Krumhansl's model, when playing (tonal) music, it is possible to determine which key is currently predominant and how the music moves across the surface of the cut-open torus.
 The zones become brighter, the clearer the sense of tonality is.
-In the animation (modulation in a composition by J.S.
-Bach), the authors compared the answer of an expert (upper half) with the output of a computer program (lower half).
+In the animation, the chord changes in a song by Antônio Carlos Jobim) are visualized by the AudioKeySOM software by Petri Toiviainen.

 {% include begin-figure description="Modulation on the surface of the torus" %}
 <video width="435" height="343" controls>